 - Data storage mechanism

 For a few other factors, it is good to make certain assumptions.
 They are basically planned for data nodes and name nodes.
-Here we are going to estimate capacity for data nodes in this article.
+Here we are going to estimate the capacity for data nodes in this article.

 Data Node Capacity Planning